oracle-livelabs/converged/microservices-with-oracleaq/teq-workflow/teq-workflow.md

 ### Objectives

-This Lab will help you understand OTP workflow (one-time-password)/ Second-Factor Authentication/ 2FA based on order delivery with multiconsumer TEQ.
+This Lab will help you understand OTP workflow (one-time-password)/ Second-Factor Authentication/ 2FA based on order delivery with multiconsumer TxEventQ.

 ![workflow](./images/workflow.png " ")